teknostatik/keyboards/ferris_sweep/ferris_sweep_build_guide_vial.md

 This is what we need to build a Ferris Sweep:

-* [Sweep High PCB](https://github.com/davidphilipbarr/Sweep/tree/main/Sweep%20High).
+* [Sweep 2.2 PCB](https://github.com/davidphilipbarr/Sweep/tree/main/Sweep%20v2.2).
 I get mine printed by [JLCPCB](https://jlcpcb.com/).
 * Two controllers and sockets.
-I have built these with a number of different controllers, but mostly the Pro-Micro to keep the cost down.
+I generally use Pro Micro RP2040 controllers for these builds.
-* 34 switches (Choc v1 or v2, or MX).
-For this minimal build a low-profile switch makes a lot more sense.
+* 34 Choc v1 switches.
-* 34 1U keycaps to match switches chosen.
+* 34 1U Choc v1 keycaps to match switches chosen.
 Blank keycaps will bring the cost down if they are an option for you.
 * 2 TRRS jacks (PJ-320A)
 * TRRS cable
 * Cable to match controllers chosen (almost certainly a USB-C cable)